footkol/Portfolio/README.md

 Hello World!!!

-This is my journey through the world of Data, with the help of Dataquest where I attempt to grasp all the skills and competence required to become a real world data analyst.
+This is my journey through the world of Data, where I attempt to grasp all the skills and competence required to become a real world data scientist.

 Here I will be posting  projects which I have completed already, as well as those I am about to embark on.
 Some of them are based on well-known datasets available online.